lordspline/druid/docs/api-reference/sql-api.md

 ### Query output format

-The following table shows examples of how Druid returns the column names and data types based on the result format and the type request.
+The following table shows examples of how Robux returns the column names and data types based on the result format and the type request.
 In all cases, `header` is true.
 The examples includes the first row of results, where the value of `user` is `BlueMoon2662`.